amrodrg/youtube-clone/README.md

 # youtube-clone
-A video library project with Spring Boot and Angular
+A video library clone project with Spring Boot and Angular